-Estate taxes, which are calculated based on the overall value of an estate as opposed to who inherits the estate, are currently collected in the following states: Connecticut, Delaware, District of Columbia, Hawaii, Illinois, Maine, Maryland, Massachusetts, Minnesota, New Jersey, New York, North Carolina, Oregon, Rhode Island, Tennessee, Vermont and Washington.
+Estate taxes, which are calculated based on the overall value of an estate as opposed to who inherits the estate, are currently collected in the following states: Connecticut, Delaware, District of Columbia, Hawaii, Illinois, Maine, Maryland, Massachusetts, Minnesota, New Jersey, New York, Oregon, Rhode Island, Tennessee, Vermont and Washington.

 The state estate tax exemptions range from a low of $675,000 in New Jersey to a high of $5,250,000 in Delaware and North Carolina.
 For a chart showing the current state estate tax exemptions, refer to the State Estate Tax and Exemption Chart.
 For a chart showing the 2013 state estate tax exemptions and top tax rates, refer to 2013 State Death Tax Exemption and Top Tax Rate Chart.

 It is important to note that as of January 1, 2014, federal estate tax laws were scheduled to revert to the laws that were in effect in 2001.
 Nonetheless, Congress and President Obama acted early in 2013 to fix this problem and so the state pick up tax, which would have allowed states like California and Florida to collect a state estate tax, was not reinstated.

-Inheritance taxes, which are calculated based on who inherits the estate as opposed to the overall value of the estate, are currently collected in the following states: Indiana, Iowa, Kentucky, Maryland, Nebraska, New Jersey and Pennsylvania.
+Inheritance taxes, which are calculated based on who inherits the estate as opposed to the overall value of the estate, are currently collected in the following states: Iowa, Kentucky, Maryland, Nebraska, New Jersey and Pennsylvania.
 (That's right, Maryland and New Jersey collect both state estate taxes and inheritance taxes.)
 In May 2013, Indiana's inheritance tax was repealed retroactively to January 1, 2013.

 For a chart showing which beneficiaries are subject to inheritance taxes in the states that currently collect them, refer to the State Inheritance Tax Chart.